Polymer Chemistry @ University of Glasgow

 Dr. Bernhard V. K. J. Schmidt

 Lecturer for Polymer Chemistry @ UofG

 Bernhard V. K. J. Schmidt (University of Glasgow) studied at the Technische Universität Darmstadt, and worked with Christopher Barner‐Kowollik at the Karlsruhe Institute of Technology for his PhD (completed in 2013).
-From 2013–2014, he was a postdoctoral researcher with Craig J. Hawker at the University of California, Santa Barbara, and he was made group leader in the department of Markus Antonietti at the MPI of Colloids and Interfaces in 2015.
-In 2019 he accepted a position as Lecturer in Polymer Chemistry at the University of Glasgow.
+From 2013–2014, he was a postdoctoral researcher with Craig J. Hawker at the University of California, Santa Barbara, and he was made group leader in the department of Markus Antonietti at the MPI of Colloids and Interfaces in 2015 leading to Habilitation in 2020.
+Since 2019 he teaches and researches as Lecturer in Polymer Chemistry at the University of Glasgow.
 Schmidt’s current research focusses on self‐assembled nanostructures from double hydrophilic block copolymers and carbon nitride derived polymer materials, especially reinforced hydrogels.
 He is also interested in metal–organic frameworks as polymerization templates and catalysts.

 Researcher ID: A-9543-2011